Zvonimir Ivišić: Arkansas

 Ivišić transferred to play at Arkansas, following Calipari.

 Illinois

 Following his sophomore season, Ivišić transferred to Illinois.

 National team career

 Ivišić was named to the Croatia national under-16 basketball team and played in the 2019 FIBA U16 European Championship.
 He also played for Croatia in the 2023 FIBA U20 European Championship.
 He averaged 11.4 points, 5.3 rebounds, and 3.4 blocks per game.

-Personal life

-Zvonimir also has a twin brother, who's named Tomislav Ivišić.